Wait - have you done our Career Quiz? Oh man, this whole thing will make a lot more sense if you do that first.

 To create a killer resume, don’t be afraid to brag!

-You need to stand out so don’t just list previous work or educational history, showcase your accomplishments.
+You need to stand out, so don’t just list previous work or educational history.
+Showcase your accomplishments!
 Wherever possible, use numbers to demonstrate these achievements, as metrics are always more compelling.
-Secondly, always write a customised Cover Letter around why you want to work for that company specifically and keep your resume concise and easy to read.
+Secondly, always write a customised cover letter focused on why you want to work for that company specifically, and keep your resume concise and easy to read.

 Gemma Lloyd, Work180

-When a manager or a recruiter is looking at your CV, you have less that 60 seconds to end up on the ‘Yes’ or ‘No’ pile for interview.
+When a manager or a recruiter is looking at your CV, you have less than 60 seconds to end up on the ‘Yes’ or ‘No’ interview pile.

-A couple of basics are spell check, there is no quicker way to be rejected than grammar or spelling errors, regardless of the role.
-No more than 2 pages, ideally one and make sure the formatting and layout make it easy to read.
+The basics include spell check: there is no quicker way to be rejected than grammar or spelling errors, regardless of the role.
+No more than two pages, ideally one and make sure the formatting and layout make it easy to read.

-My number one tip though, is to detail, in just 1-2 sentences, what you believe was your greatest achievement, in each role.
+My number one tip, though, is to detail in just one to two sentences, what you believe was your greatest achievement in each role you’ve had.
 This will make your CV more enjoyable to read.
 If nothing else, it will separate you from the other resumes, giving you a competitive advantage.

-It gives the recruitment manager a better insight to you and your approach - beyond your skills - it speaks to your attitude and what you personally deem as success.
+It gives the recruitment manager a better insight into you and your approach, and goes beyond your skills to speak to your attitude and what you personally deem as success.
 It shows you care and that you see your role underpinning the overall success of the business.